elunna/nerfhack-changelog/README.md

 * changlings turn back to their base form when killed (SLASH'EM)
 * couatls get sleep and shock resistance (Fourk)
 * couatls get a stunning gaze and can generate invisible
+* Deep ones and deeper ones also have thick skin.
 * dragons, nagas, and golems don't balk at approaching as much.
 * all elementals resist sickness
 * elf-lords get 9AC, elvenkings get 8AC (K-Mod)